Jordan Hall

 What is a Dollar?

-It might seem like a simple question.
-However, it's difficult to give a definition that doesn't reference itself and is at the same time concrete.
-The question has been asked several times to prominent economists and officals, such as Alan Greenspan and Ben Bernanke.
+The question has been asked several times to prominent economists and officials, such as Alan Greenspan and Ben Bernanke.
 The answer is generally something along the lines of "a dollar is what it can buy".
 Meaning, it is a substitute for a quantity of property, goods, or services that others will give you in exchange for it.
 To give them credit, this is not self-referential, but it is not exactly concrete.
 Even if you took one type of service or good, the quantity you could receive varies depending on where you are and who you are trying to buy it from.
 While I generally agree with them, I will try to provide a more concrete and perhaps less politically evasive answer.
-Perhaps in thinking through this with me, you gain new insights into how to think about our currency.
+Perhaps in thinking through this with me, you gain new insights into how to think about the world's most popular currency.

 Not all "dollars" are equal